MostroP2P/documentation/protocol/src/admin_cancel_order.md

 }
 ```

-## Mostro updates parameterized replaceable events
+## Mostro updates addressable events

-Mostro will publish two parameterized replaceable events, one for the order to update the status to `canceled-by-admin`, this means that the hold invoice was canceled and the seller's funds were returned:
+Mostro will publish two addressable events, one for the order to update the status to `canceled-by-admin`, this means that the hold invoice was canceled and the seller's funds were returned:

 ```json
 [